SoftUni-Internal/interactive-content/EN/10-Containerization-And-Documentation/01-Containerization.md

 There are two approaches when it comes to encapsulating an application - virtual machines and containers.

-In the graphic above, we see two structures.

-The one on the right displays the structure of a virtual machine, at the root of which is an operating system.
+At the root of a VM is an operating system.

 The Hypervisor provides hardware abstraction to the host OS.